Trusted Aortic Valve Replacement at Dignity Health - St. Rose Dominican Hospitals

 Aortic valve replacement surgery replaces or repairs a diseased or damaged valve.
 The goal is to help your heart circulate blood more effectively.

-St. Rose - Stanford Clinic’s Cardiovascular and Thoracic Surgery Program brings Stanford doctors with expertise in aortic valve replacement to Las Vegas and Henderson, NV.
-Call Dignity Health - St. Rose Dominican at 702.616.4900 or find a cardiologist or cardiac surgeon with our online tool.
+Call Dignity Health - St. Rose Dominican hospitals at (702) 616-4900 or find a cardiologist or cardiac surgeon with our online tool.

 The aortic valve lets oxygenated blood flow out of the heart, into the aorta, and then to the rest of the body.
 Aortic valve regurgitation and narrowing of the aortic valve (stenosis) can deprive your body of oxygen.
 Regurgitation allows blood to leak backward from the aorta into the heart because the valve doesn’t close completely.
 Stenosis prevents blood from flowing out of the heart at its normal rate.